What Would You Like to Know?

 All deposits in Clean Energy Credit Union are insured by the National Credit Union Share Insurance Fund (NCUSIF).
 According to Wikipedia: “[The NCUSIF] is administered by the National Credit Union Administration (NCUA) for the purpose of providing deposit insurance to protect deposits of credit union members at insured institutions in the United States.
 It was created in 1970 shortly after the creation of the NCUA as an independent regulator of credit unions.
 The NCUSIF is funded completely by participating credit unions, and no taxpayer dollars have ever been used to bail out a credit union.
 The NCUSIF is backed by the full faith and credit of the United States government.”

 An ACH transfer refers to any electronic movement of money between different financial institutions that goes through the Automated Clearing House (ACH) network, one of the biggest U.S. payment systems that has been around for almost 40 years.
-ACH transfers are commonly used for online bill pay, and direct deposit, and transferring funds between financial institutions.
+ACH transfers are commonly used for online bill pay, direct deposit, and transferring funds between financial institutions.
 For example, PayPal and Venmo, both use the ACH network.
-ACH transfers are more convenient and less expensive than wire transfers, which typically incur fees both the sending and receiving financial institutions.
+ACH transfers are more convenient and less expensive than wire transfers, which typically incur fees from both the sending and receiving financial institutions.

 At Clean Energy Credit Union, ACH transfers are free for members.
 They are also typically free for at other financial institutions.
 However, it can take 1-3 days for transferred funds to be received and available for withdrawal.